 ZOLL’s history is steeped in innovation and use of advanced technology, starting in 1956 when our founder, Paul M. Zoll, MD, became the first physician to successfully use external defibrillation to regulate heart rhythms in patients.
 His discovery contributed significantly to the decrease in heart disease mortality over the decades that followed and paved the way for our industry-leading devices and software solutions that are in widespread use today.

-Now, in 2021, we are building on our legacy.
+Now, we are building on our legacy.
 We are harnessing advanced technologies to propel our solutions forward.
 The ZOLL Data Systems product vision is based on our commitment to helping you achieve your mission with greater ease and better outcomes.
 Our division is advancing rapidly toward a cloud-based model because of the numerous benefits it offers to our EMS and Fire customers.
 These benefits can, quite simply, make your work lives easier.
 So, we’ve set our sights high: we aim to develop the best cloud-based solution suite conceivable, purpose-built for EMS and Fire professionals.

 ZOLL Data Systems built our reputation on on-premises, enterprise software solutions.
 So, you may be wondering why we are turning our development focus to cloud-based software.
 The underpinning principle for all our cloud solutions is simplicity and ease of use for our customers.
 Cloud-based means that you don’t have to worry about the technical responsibilities of maintaining and upgrading software, databases, and operating systems.
 All of that is handled in the background.

 The software solutions we offer must be intuitive to use.
 We believe that it should be possible to figure things out without much training and to get up to speed quickly.
 Our patient documentation and other software must be fast and easy to use so that field users can focus more on patient care than on documentation.